eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

   - /docs/tutorials/python/tutorial_how_to_create_a_vehicle_app_cpp.md
 ---

-> We recommend that you make yourself familiar with the [Vehicle App SDK]({{< ref "vehicle_app_sdk" >}} "SDK Overview") first, before going through this tutorial.
+> We recommend that you make yourself familiar with the [Vehicle App SDK](/docs/concepts/vehicle_app_sdk_overview.md) first, before going through this tutorial.

-The following information describes how to develop and test the sample Vehicle App that is included in the [template repository](https://github.com/eclipse-velocitas/vehicle-app-python-template).
+The following information describes how to develop and test the sample Vehicle App that is included in the [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-cpp-sdk).
 You will learn how to use the Vehicle App SDK and how to interact with the Vehicle Model.

 Once you have completed all steps, you will have a solid understanding of the development workflow and you will be able to reuse the template repository for your own _Vehicle App_ development project.